 - a networking and résumé writing workshop;

 - social and educational events with donors;

 - field trips.

-Please contact Cheryl Kaplan (firstname.lastname@example.org) or Stacey Lyons (email@example.com) with any questions.
+Please contact Cheryl Kaplan, Director of Talent Management (email@example.com) or Anthony Mitchell, Talent Management Intern (firstname.lastname@example.org) with any questions.

 View our summer intern videos!